 - Location: 304 School of Civil Engineering

-- Research Area: Environmental engineering; Circular economy; Solid waste; (Informal) Recycling; Plastics pollution; Solid recovered fuel (SRF); Mechanical sorting; Assessment methodologies/ Indicators; MFA
+- Areas of expertise: Environmental engineering; Circular economy; Solid waste; (Informal) Recycling; Plastics pollution; Solid recovered fuel (SRF); Mechanical sorting; Assessment methodologies/ Indicators; MFA

 Costas is Lecturer in Resource Efficiency Systems at the School of Civil Engineering (SoCE), University of Leeds.
 He has set up the Circualr Economy & Resource Recoverynetwork, as part of the Cites University Theme.
 His research portfolio focuses on innovation for closing the materials loop and recovering energy from secondary resources (wastes).
 The last two years he has worked internationally in his capacity as Leader of the ISWA Task Force on Marine Litter to prevent plastics pollution from mismanaged solid waste in the Global South.
 He also serves as Vice Chair for ISWA European Group and Vice Chair for the Waste to Energy Resource and Technology Council – UK.
 Costas is the recipient of many prestigious international awards for his research papers, including the CIWM James Jacskon Award (2015), the ICE Thomas Telford Award (2014). and twice the ISWA Publication Award (2015 and 2013).

 He is published in leading academic journals, serves as Editor-in-Chief of Waste Management & Research (2019 onwards) and in the Editorial Board of Critical Reviews in Environmental Science and Technology, and regularly peer-reviews for other journals (e.g. Environmental Science & Technology, Waste Management, Science of the Total Environment, Journal of Cleaner Production, Habitat International).
 Costas is a Chartered Waste Manager, registered with relevant professional bodies (CIWM, Institute of Physics).